 A Guided Meditation

 Imagine your spine is like a pillar of energy.
-And let your body hang loose and relaxed from this pillar of energy.
+And let your body hang loose and relax from this pillar of energy.

 Place your hands in a comfortable position.
 If you are sitting, your spine should be straight with your head tilted down on roughly 30 to 45%.